X

 Find out more about Simon

-How your life stage relates to retirement: In your 20s
+How your life stage affects retirement: Your 20s

 If you’ve just started employment it may seem counterintuitive to be thinking about retirement.
 We understand how you feel, after all, many of us at Unividual are in our 20s too.
 When you think about anything to do with managing your money in your 20s it sometimes can feel daunting and too adult like, something we can feel like we want to rebel from.
 After all, we have spent most of our lives in education and we want to get out and explore the world and not get serious.
 Plus we all have student loans to pay back, rent to pay, some want to save for a house and of course, we all want to enjoy our social lives too.